Estimated reading time: 5 minutes

 Strategic project management emphasizes proactive identification and management of risks.

-By conducting thorough risk assessments and developing mitigation strategies, project managers can minimize potential disruptions and capitalize on opportunities.
+Project managers can minimize potential disruptions and capitalize on opportunities by conducting thorough risk assessments and developing mitigation strategies.
 Risk management in strategic project management goes beyond the project level and considers the impact on the organization’s strategic objectives and overall portfolio.

 This often requires a longer term view of risks overall as it’s no longer just about the project being worked on; it’s about the company.